 Robert Imes is a doctoral candidate in English at the University of Saskatchewan.
 His dissertation, "Writing Geography: Early Modern English Travel Writing and the New Science," explores the connections between travelogues and geographical science in England from the late 1400s to the early 1600s.

-Adam Richter is a PhD candidate at the Institute for the History and Philosophy of Science and Technology at the University of Toronto.
+Adam Richter recently completed his PhD at the Institute for the History and Philosophy of Science and Technology at the University of Toronto.
 His main research interest is the relationship between science and religion in early modern Europe.
 He is the organizer of an international workshop entitled "John Wallis at 400: A Workshop on Science, Mathematics, and Religion in Seventeenth Century England" at the University of Toronto (November 2016).

 David Robinson is a doctoral candidate in History at the University of Toronto.
 His dissertation examines religious debates between Catholics and Protestants transnationally, inquiring about their popularity and cultural significance in England, France, and the Netherlands in the early seventeenth century.
 He has given several papers on religious controversy in early modern Europe.